isomerpages/moe-pasirrissec/index.md

         students and parents.
   - infopic:
       title: PRSS Campus Tour
-      description: Take a virtual stroll through our campus with the interactive 360° tour.
-Get an inside look at the vibrant learning environment that defines our school.
+      description: Take a virtual stroll through our school with the interactive 360° tour to get an inside look at the vibrant learning environment that defines our school.
       button: Campus Tour
       url: https://go.gov.sg/prsscampustour